Gun laying: Description

+The terms "gun laying" and "gun training" was used for the Bofors 40 mm L/60 gun in the US Navy, which required two people for aiming.
+The gun mount featured two seats, the left seat being for the gun layer (also featuring the firing pedal), and the right seat being for the gun trainer.

 Laying in the vertical plane (elevation angle) uses data derived from trials or empirical experience.
 For any given gun and projectile types, it reflects the distance to the target and the size of the propellant charge.
 It also incorporates any differences in height between gun and target.
 With indirect fire, it may allow for other variables as well.

 With direct fire, laying in the horizontal plane is merely the line of sight to the target, although the layer may make allowance for the wind, and with rifled guns the sights may compensate for projectile "drift".
 With indirect fire the horizontal angle is relative to something, typically the gun's aiming point, although with modern electronic sights it may be a north-seeking gyro.

 Depending on the gun mount, there is usually a choice of two trajectories that will result in the shot landing in the same spot.
 The dividing angle between the trajectories is about 45 degrees (usually between 0 degrees and 90 degrees), it varies slightly due to gun dependent factors.
 Below 45 degrees the trajectory is called "low angle" (or lower register), above 45 degrees is "high angle" (or upper register).
 The differences are that low angle fire has a shorter time of flight, a lower apex, and flatter angle of descent.